belief/BeliefWP-Framework/README.md

 - http://codex.wordpress.org/Template_Hierarchy

 ####Create a Locall Database file: Template as follows"
+- create a local folder inside public
+- create a file inside local folder: wp-config.php
+- use the template below for local settings:

 ```<?php
 	/** The name of the database for WordPress */